FoxxMD/blog/_posts/2025-04-22-redundant-lan-dns.md

 <!-- TODO: Add link to more in-depth resolver journey -->

 When your device (PC, for example's sake) makes a request to `mysite.mydomain.com` it starts a journey to find the DNS that knows about this address.
 The journey begins in the most specific place, right on the device, and continues "upstream" making requests to further and further away DNS servers until one of them knows about the address, or there are no more servers to ask.
-Let's take a look at this journey, step-by-step, starting with the specific location.
+Let's take a look at this journey[^simplified], step-by-step, starting with the specific location.

 #### On Device